isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 <td>Within 14 calendar days of such change or receipt of such information</td>
 <td>via email to <a href="mailto:contact@csro.gov.sg" rel="noopener noreferrer nofollow" target="_blank">contact@csro.gov.sg</a></td>
 <td>
-1. Name of the licensee/officer involved
+1. Name of the licensee/officer involved.
 <br><br>2.
 [For criminal convictions] The offence committed, place and date of
-offence, and sentence received
+offence, and sentence received.
 <br><br>3.
-[For civil judgements] The nature, date, and outcome of the civil proceedings
+[For civil judgements] The nature, date, and outcome of the civil proceedings.
 <br><br>4.
-[For bankruptcy related changes involving the licensee] The date of
-liquidation/winding-up/receivership/composition/arrangement, the total
-debt amount, the balance outstanding amount
+[For bankruptcy related changes involving the licensee] The date of liquidation/winding-up/receivership/composition/arrangement, the total debt amount, the balance outstanding amount.
 <br><br>5.
-Relevant supporting documents (if any)
+Relevant supporting documents (if any).
 </td>
 </tr>
 <tr>
 <td>
-Changes or inaccuracies in other information/particulars of the licensee and/or its officers of the business entity (e.g. email address, Officer’s contact details)
+Changes or inaccuracies in other information/particulars of the licensee and/or its officers of the business entity (e.g. designation, email address, Officer’s contact details)
 </td>
 <td>Within 14 calendar days of such change or knowing of such inaccuracy</td>
 <td>via GoBusiness Licensing</td>
-<td>No supporting documents required</td>
+<td>No supporting documents required.</td>
 </tr>
 </tbody>
 </table>